Skip to content

 What does long-term receivables, net mean?

-Money owed to the company that is not expected to be paid back within the next year.
+Money owed to the company by customers that will not be paid back within the next year.